-In this post, we’re going to cover the 5 best life vests for kayaking and list some of the things that you should look for before purchasing.
+In this post, we’re going to help you find the best life vests for kayaking and list some of the things that you should look for before purchasing.

 Our Favorite Life Jackets For Kayaking

 How to Choose a Kayaking Life Vest: Buyer’s Guide

 Before we get on to our kayaking life vests reviews we’re going to cover everything you need to know before purchasing a life jacket for your next kayaking trip.